rangle/ngCourse2/handout/forms/models.md

 <iframe class="no-pdf" style="width: 100%; height: 300px" src="https://embed.plnkr.co/FVPapDQnIbv2Ex6fn4js/" frameborder="0" allowfullscren="allowfullscren"></iframe>

-We are using two methods of our form component, `find` and `hasError`.
+We are using two methods of our form component: `find` and `hasError`.

-Let's get the instance of the `Control` we are using from the form and in this way, we can do the same validations of state and errors as before.
+Let's get the instance of the `Control` we are using from the form and in this way we can do the same validations of state and errors as before.

-> **Note:** You may find in some docs the use of a `control` object instead of the method `find` like this: `group.controls['firstName']`.
-We are avoiding this approach because it will only work when we are dealing with a `ControlGroup` where every control is stored in an object.
-If we were working with a `ControlArray` this approach will not work because there's not a key to refer to each control.
+> In some docs you may find a `control` object used instead of the method `find`, like this: `group.controls['firstName']`.
+We are avoiding this approach because it will only work when dealing with a `ControlGroup` where every control is stored in an object.
+If we were working with a `ControlArray`, this approach would not work because there's not a key to refer to each control.
 The method `find` is an abstraction that will take care of both situations and will get us the proper control back.